 This is a double-period course.
 Students are taught the managerial, production, and service knowledge and skills used in government, commercial, or independently owned institutional food establishments and related food industry occupations.
-This course includes planning, selecting, storing, purchasing, preparing, and serving food and food products; basic nutrition, sanitation, and food safety; the use and care of commercial equipment; serving techniques; and the operation of institutional food establishments.
+Their study includes planning, selecting, storing, purchasing, preparing, and serving food and food products; basic nutrition, sanitation, and food safety; the use and care of commercial equipment; serving techniques; and the operation of institutional food establishments.
 Critical thinking, practical problem solving, and entrepreneurship opportunities within the field of culinary arts are emphasized.
+Teachers highlight the basic skills of math, science, and communication when appropriate in content.
 Maximum number of students per class 20.

-HOSPITALITY & TOURISM (CONTINUED)
+HOSPITALITY & TOURISM (continued)